mohannadrateb/Data-Science-Eng-Portfolio/README.md

 # Purpose of the repo:
-<p> In the past years,, I worked on alot of interesting problems and projects.
-However, as it is company realted problems, it is confidential and can't be viewed publicly</p>
+<p> In the past years, I worked on alot of interesting problems and projects.
+However, as it is company realted problems, it is confidential and can't be viewed publicly.
+Therefore i wanted to build this portfolio</p>

 <p>The purpose of this repo, is to showcase my skills in Data science,Engineering as well as Analytics Field.
 I am constantly updating it with projects that tackle a specfic problem category of Machine learning.